Cookie consent management tool by TermsFeed FAQs: Dogsled Tours in Sweden, Finland & Norway | Nature Travels

 Photo: Ryan Pape

-A number of our dogsled tours are suitable for adults only or for families with older children, while some are also ideal for younger children (min. age 6).
+A number of our dogsled tours are suitable for adults only or for families with older children, while some are also ideal for younger children.

-Apart from One-day and Overnight Dogsled Tours in Kiruna and Discover Dog Sledding in Lapland, which are ideal for a family-friendly dogsled tour, in general dog sledding is not suitable for younger children, though for private tours it is often possible to accommodate younger children than would be possible on the public tours.
+For private tours, it is often possible to accommodate younger children than would be possible on the public tours as the experience can be adapted as necessary.
 Please see the information for your chosen tour for details of age limits and other requirements.
-For some tours, older children aged 13-16 are certainly possible.

 The level of fitness required will depend on the tour you choose (terrain, length of tour, whether it's a cabin or a winter camping tour).
-The weather, temperature and snow conditions you encounter can also greatly affect the level of challenge - dog sledding on hard-packed trails under clear blue skies is much easier than sledding through deep snow in a blizzard!
+The weather, temperature and snow conditions you encounter can also greatly affect the level of challenge - dog sledding on hard-packed trails under clear, blue skies is much easier (or at least less physically demanding) than sledding through deep snow in a blizzard!

 We offer a very wide range of dogsled tours with levels of challenge from quite easy to very hard - please see tour information for your chosen tour for details.